 Who is involved in a PCI audit?

-In every PCI engagement, our Information Security Auditors are required by the PCI SSC to maintain communication with management and those charged with governance.
+In every PCI engagement, the Auditor is required by the PCI SSC to maintain communication with management and those charged with governance.
 Other team members involved in the audit could come from anywhere in your organization, ranging from IT to development to compliance officers – anyone with the appropriate responsibilities for and knowledge of the matters concerned in the audit.